-Address the tensions between written and unwritten rules: Encourage your team to bring up their observation.
-Don’t just ask them to do so.
-Create a regular touch base to address silent issues (or the stinky fish, as we call it)
+Address the tensions between written and unwritten rules: Encourage your team to bring up their observations.
+Don’t just ask them to do so, regularly touch base to address silent issues (or the stinky fish, as we call it)

-Become more aware of your own behaviors: Are you consciously or not behaving in a way that promotes unspoken rules rather than being consistent with the values you preach?
+Become more aware of your own behaviors: Are you consciously and/ or unconsciously behaving in a way that promotes unspoken rules rather than being consistent with the values you preach?
 That’s okay.
 We all make mistakes.
-Make necessary adjustments and, most importantly, let your team you are challenging your behaviors.
+Make necessary adjustments and, most importantly, let your team know you are challenging your behaviors.

 To show you are serious, behave boldly: Your actions — what you reward and punish — is the standard that will define your team’s behaviors.
 Don’t just make statements; leaders need to behave boldly.
 The more risks you take, the more your team will trust your words.

 Acknowledging your mistakes will build trust.
-Embracing vulnerability not only shows you are human, but also that you trust yourself and are confident to confront your own flaws.
+Embracing vulnerability not only shows that you’re human, but also that you trust yourself and are confident enough to confront your own flaws.

 If you are a new employee:

 Be patient.
-There’s always a gap, comparing to how you felt at your previous job won’t help.
+There’s always a gap; comparing things now with how you felt at your previous job won’t help.

 Ask questions, rather than provide solutions.
-As I told Maggie, people resist ideas from newcomers even if they are right.
+As I told Maggie, most people resist ideas from newcomers – even if they’re right.
 If you detect something that can be improved, present your observations as a question.

-The problem with unwritten rules is not just that they define informal behaviors.
-What’s wrong with them is that they represent the real culture, one that is not aligned the vision established by the senior leadership.
+The problem with unwritten rules is not just that they define informal behaviors; it’s that they represent the real culture, one that is not aligned with the company purpose.